What is a cash flow score?

 Can a cash flow score help assess thin-file borrowers?

 Yes.
-A cash flow score can be especially helpful for thin-file or no-file borrowers, or in cases where bureau coverage is limited.
-Because it is based on transaction-derived data rather than only traditional credit history, it can give lenders a broader view of financial behavior and repayment capacity.
-Carrington Labs positions Cashflow Score as a way to approve more borrowers, including thin- and no-file applicants, without increasing risk.
+A cash flow score can be especially useful for thin-file or no-file borrowers, or in cases where bureau coverage is limited.
+Because it is based on transaction data rather than only traditional credit history, it can give lenders a broader view of borrower behavior and repayment capacity.

 Why do lenders use cash flow scores?